pmentz/comment-processing/README.md

     }));
 ```

 You see some additional dependencies we need for this one.
 Actually this is the reason why I did not provide thisinstruction in the first place, because the module would have dependency, which you may not need.
-But the instruction is available [as a separate module][uglify-instruction].
+But the instruction is available [as a separate module][uglify-instruction] and also capable to uglify css files.

 So let's put this all together: